camunda-community-hub/zeebe-cherry-framework-helm/charts/cherry-framework/README.md

 One of the [supported databases](https://docs.camunda.org/manual/latest/introduction/supported-environments/#databases) could be used as a database for Zeebe Cherry Framework.

-The H2 database is used by default which works fine if you just want to test Zeebe Cherry Framework 7.
+The H2 database is used by default which works fine if you just want to test Zeebe Cherry Framework.
 But since the database is embedded, only 1 deployment replica could be used.

 For real-world workloads, an external database like PostgreSQL should be used.